I wanted to retire.

 A Wounded Return To The Battlefield

-After two weeks went by, I asked my staff to call the government attorney about his letter.
+After two more weeks passed, I asked my staff to call the government attorney about his letter.

 The filing deadline was getting too close for comfort.